johanley/postscript-notes/README.md

 } bind def
 ```

-## Idiom: Redefine a built-in operator.
+## Idiom: Redefine a Built-In Operator
 The PostScript language lets you to redefine the behaviour of built-in names.
 It's likely best to exercise care when doing so.